List of discontinued Volkswagen Group diesel engines

 List of discontinued Volkswagen Group diesel engines.
 The compression-ignition diesel engines listed below were formerly used by various marques of automobiles and commercial vehicles of the German automotive concern, Volkswagen Group, and also in Volkswagen Marine and Volkswagen Industrial Motor applications, but are now discontinued.
 All listed engines operate on the four-stroke cycle, and unless stated otherwise, use a wet sump lubrication system, and are water-cooled.

 Since the Volkswagen Group is European, official internal combustion engine performance ratings are published using the International System of Units (commonly abbreviated "SI"), a modern form of the metric system of figures.
 Motor vehicle engines will have been tested by a Deutsches Institut für Normung (DIN) accredited testing facility, to either the original 80/1269/EEC, or the later 1999/99/EC standards.
-The standard initial measuring unit for establishing the rated power output is the kilowatt (kW); and in their official literature, the power rating may be published in either the kW, or the 'Pferdestärke' (PS, which is sometimes incorrectly referred to as 'metric horsepower'), or both, and may also include conversions to imperial units such as the horsepower (hp) or brake horsepower (bhp).
+The standard initial measuring unit for establishing the rated power output is the kilowatt (kW); and in their official literature, the power rating may be published in either kilowatts, metric horsepower ('Pferdestärke' in German, often abbreviated PS), or both.
+Power outputs may also include conversions to imperial units such as the horsepower (hp) for the United States and Canadian markets.
 (Conversions: one PS ≈ 735.5 watts (W), ≈ 0.98632 hp (SAE)).
 In case of conflict, the metric power figure of kilowatts (kW) will be stated as the primary figure of reference.
 For the turning force generated by the engine, the Newton metre (Nm) will be the reference figure of torque.
 Furthermore, in accordance with European automotive traditions, engines shall be listed in the following ascending order of preference: